flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

-truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require users to type a sequence of Latin characters to enter one such character, which may lead to an unpleasant input experience.
+truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require users to type a sequence of Latin characters to enter one such character on a phonetic keyboard, which may lead to an unpleasant input experience.
 When the user hits the `maxLength` limit when composing their next character, and thus unable to complete the input normally.
 The text composition usually displays with an underline decoration, or with a colored background.

 To improve the input experience in these scenarios, a new tri-state enum `MaxLengthEnforcement` was introduced, which describes supported strategies